veanovenario/ios-library-trials/README.md

 • Open a WebView from a link in a webpage & call a JS function
 • Share different data per ActivityType
 • Display a screen from a created framework
-• ZXing QR Code Scanner
+• ZXing QR Code Scanner (run on device)
 • Retrieve current location of the device

 User Interface